sanjaymkr/NYC-Taxi-Trip-Time-Prediction/README.md

-# NYC-Taxi-Trip-Time-Prediction
+# New York City Taxi Trip Duration Prediction
-Data analysis and NYC Taxi Trip Time Prediction
+This repository contains the code for my exploration of the "New York Taxi Trip Duration Prediction"